 Supervisors should have enough vests and flags for the number of patrols on duty each day plus a few extras.
 There is no need for each student to have their own vest and flag.

-Please remember that ALL supplies are provided FREE of charge to almost 7,500 School Safety Patrols in the Province by CAA Manitoba and supported by Manitoba Public Insurance.
+Please remember that ALL supplies are provided FREE of charge to almost 7,500 CAA School Safety Patrols in the province by CAA Manitoba, with funding from Manitoba Public Insurance.
 Please be respectful of this and do not order beyond your needs.

 3. Do you provide rain coats?

 We are happy to now offer rain jackets to School Safety Patrol programs in Manitoba.
 You are able to order a maximum of two rain jackets each year.

 While wearing the rain jacket, no vest is needed.
 These adhere to the CSA Standards on their own.

 4. Why is there a deadline for ordering?

 We order supplies based on the numbers submitted to us by the assigned deadline date.
 Any orders received after that date are not guaranteed, as they will be relying on surplus.

 All orders are packaged during the summer break with the goal of delivering your supplies prior to the beginning of the school year.